TheDataLeek/CSCI3202/hw5/README.md

 So in the context of our problem, we can examine how the code actually works.

 ### Overall Structure

+* `main` is responsible for running and calling everything
+* `genetic_algorithm` uses a genetic approach to solve the problem
+* `simulated_annealing` likewise uses simulated annealing
+* Each solution uses a `System` instance which keeps track of the system state
+* Each solution is an instance of a `Solution` which also keeps track of its particular state
+* Each district is a `Mask` which provides an ease of access through abstraction.

 ```python
  +main : function